-Contact: Workforce Development Services 757.789.7979
+Contact: Workforce Development Services @757.789.7979

 The Workforce Development Program at ESCC offers a broad range of cost effective education and training services to individuals, as well as business, industry, government and professional organizations in support of economic development and community enrichment.
 The Division is comprised of seven integrated programming units that work closely with local business and industry as well as community, economic development and planning agencies and government, civic and social service organizations.
-In addition, the Division maintains close ties with the College's Academic and Instructional Division and coordinates facilities usage services for the public.
+In addition, the Division maintains close ties with the College's Academic Department and coordinates facilities usage services for the public.

-ESCC is also committed to helping local Eastern Shore business and industry compete and win in today's global marketplace.
+ESCC is committed to helping local Eastern Shore business and industry compete and win in today's global marketplace.
 In addition to open enrollment continuing education classes, our Workforce Development staff can customize a program to meet your specific needs, and, in most cases deliver training right in your own workplace to save you down time and travel costs.

-BUSINESS DEVELOPMENT AND WORKFORCE TRAINING CENTER
+ABOUT THE BUSINESS DEVELOPMENT AND WORKFORCE TRAINING CENTER

 Eastern Shore Community College is committed to developing and delivering programs and services that meet the business, industry and economic development needs of Accomack and Northampton Counties.
-The Business Development and Workforce Training Center is a new facility opened in January 2009 that enhances the Division's efforts to establish links between the College and the business community as well as individuals who need training and professional development in order to advance in their careers.
+The Business Development and Workforce Training Center opened in January 2009 that enhances the Division's efforts to establish links between the College and the business community as well as individuals who need training and professional development in order to advance in their careers.
 The Division collaborates with business, local and regional government, social service agencies, and economic development authorities, as well as the College's academic departments to fulfill the educational component of community and economic development initiatives.
-The new facility is an invaluable resource to the Eastern Shore business community by greatly advancing the Colleges capacity to accomplish those goals.
+The new facility houses staff and resources that make the College's Workforce Development Services program is an invaluable resource to the Eastern Shore business community.